Our Story

 After a two year interregnum Revd Martijn was appointed as Priest-in-Charge in 2017.
 Since then it has been encouraging to see the church grow, especially with young families, as well as with local people coming to faith in Jesus or returning to the church they once attended.

-Today, the church is a family of about 150 Sunday worshippers, plus more who join us midweek.
+Today, the church is a family of about 75 Sunday worshippers of all ages, plus more who join us midweek.